-The Georgia Tech Office of Emergency Preparedness works to mitigate and prepare for disasters by developing plans to address the threats and risks that exist on campus.
+The Georgia Tech Office of Emergency Management and Communications works to mitigate and prepare for disasters by developing plans to address the threats and risks that exist on campus.

 We address hazards at 4 levels of organization.

-1. University Level - Emergency Operations Plan (EOP)
+1. Institute Level - Emergency Operations Plan (EOP)

 2. Department Level - Continuity of Operations Plan (COOP)